Book Review: How to Twist a Dragon’s Tale

 Genre: YA dystopian

-I’m going to continue this series, but only because I jumped the gun and requested an ARC of the 3rd book in the trilogy.
-Since it’s one long story, I can’t exactly just skip the middle book.
-I do hope it gets better, but at this point, I wouldn’t really recommend the book to anyone, whether you’ve read the original trilogy or not.
-(On the other hand, if you enjoyed the first trilogy, that probably means that what bothered me about it doesn’t bother you, so there’s a decent possibility that you’ll enjoy this book more than me.)
+I really wish that someone had explained to Dashner or any of his proofreaders that every single use of “god(dess)” in this book should have been a lowercase G. It’s a minor detail, but it grated on me that Alexandra, the our main connection to the Godhead (at least this is something of a title, so I guess the capital makes sense) in these books, is always referred to as a God with a capital G, amongst other uses of the word.
+I’m going to finish this series, but only because I jumped the gun and requested an ARC of the 3rd book in the trilogy.
+Considering my track record with this series, I can’t imagine the final book is suddenly going to make everything better.
+At this point, I wouldn’t really recommend this continuation series to anyone, whether you’ve read the original trilogy or not.
+(On the other hand, if you enjoyed the entirety of the first trilogy, that probably means that what bothered me about it doesn’t bother you, so there’s a decent possibility that you’ll enjoy these newer books more than me.)

-Find out more about The Maze Cutter
+Find out more about The Godhead Complex

 See what I’m reading next.